deyran/pro-asp-net-mvc/CHAPTER 11 - SPORTSSTORE - ADMINISTRATION/AA - SUMMARY/CHAPTER 11 - SPORTSSTORE - ADMINISTRATION.md

                 <b>Listing 11-15.</b> Importing JavaScript Files for Client-Side Validation into the _AdminLayout.cshtml File
             </p>

+            * These additions enable the client-side validation feature before the submit the form.
         3. AAAAAAAAAAAA

+            2. The appearance of error messages to the user is the same because the CSS classes that are used by the server validation are also used by the client-side validation, but the response is immediate and does not require a request to be sent to the server.
+            3. In most situations, client-side validation is a useful feature, but if for some reason you do not want to validate at the client, you need the following statements to the view

 CHAPTER 11 - SPORTSSTORE - ADMINISTRATION
     ADDING CATALOG MANAGEMENT